 Blondies are simply brownies without the chocolate.
 A light-colored metal pan is your best bet for even baking and cakey, moist blondies.

-3. Weigh or lightly spoon flour into dry measuring cups; level with a knife.
+Weigh or lightly spoon flour into dry measuring cups; level with a knife.
 Combine flour, baking powder, and salt in a bowl; stir with a whisk.
 Add flour mixture to butter mixture; stir until completely combined.
-Stir 3 tablespoons almond toffee bits into flour and butter mixture.
+Stir butterscotch morsels into flour and butter mixture.

-4. Scrape mixture into an 8-inch square light-colored metal baking pan coated with baking spray.
+Scrape mixture into an 8-inch square light-colored metal baking pan coated with baking spray.
 Smooth top.
-Sprinkle 2 tablespoons toffee bits evenly over batter.
 Bake at 350° for 24 minutes.
 Cool completely in pan on a wire rack.
 Cut into 16 squares.